 The secretary problem

-Anyone in the market for a partner usually follows a similar approach - they meet a few people without too many expectations and keep an open mind to see where it goes before they find a benchmark or what the husband calls it, CMP.
-Once you’ve identified you’ve found your most ideal secretary, you see the market clearly diverging.
+Anyone in the market for a partner usually follows a similar approach - they meet a few people without too many expectations and keep an open mind to see where it goes before they find a benchmark or what the husband calls a CMP.

 The ones who settle down with their first best prospective spouse dominate the arranged marriage market.
 The spectrum ranges from people who have low expectations to people who get very lucky.
 To be honest, there’s not much to be said about these fellows.
 So, maybe let’s talk about